African Americans in the Baltimore Police Department

 Baltimore’s first Negro police captain, Dennis P. Mello, has attained his new rank and new position as head of the Western police district because he is a Negro.
 Rather than as an exercise in reverse racial discrimination, his promotion may be viewed as an enlightened community experiment, an effort to see if relations between police and citizens in the generally impoverished and deteriorating Western District can be improved by giving “the law" less of the appearance of resented white authority and more of the look of community understanding and concern.

-Born into poverty and discrimination himself, Captain Mello is perhaps the ideal man to set the policing tone in a district where there is critical need to engender an understanding of and respect for law enforcement.
+Born into poverty and discrimination himself, Captain Mello is perhaps the ideal man to set the policing tone in a district where there is a critical need to engender an understanding of and respect for law enforcement.
 He knows the problems, and he knows from personal experience that there are ways out of the squalor and deprivation.
 He can be insistent and tough without being charged with racial misunderstanding and bias.
 But though he is going to have to be, because he is first and foremost a police officer, not a social worker, and his first and foremost duty will be to mount an unrelenting war on narcotics, assaults, burglaries, armed robbery, and street disorders.
 Crime is the community's enemy, irrespective of race; and Captain Mello’s police career will be judged primarily by how well he fights against it, irrespective of race.

 Dennis P. Mello, 84, Baltimore police captain